node-projects/wired-elements/README.md

 # Info

-This is a fork of the wired repo to fix es6 imports
+This is a fork of the wired repo to fix es6 imports, also updates all Librarys and makes the Library usable in webcomponents Designer.

 # wired-elements 👉 [wiredjs.com](https://wiredjs.com)
 Wired Elements is a series of basic UI Elements that have a hand drawn look.
 These can be used for wireframes, mockups, or just the fun hand-drawn look.